 Mikey wanted to do something really special for the final song of the daily series (#100!).
 He’d already had an incredible experience with Unity (#94), and decided to build on that collaborative spirit.
 He and Darrin Pfeiffer reached out to friends, fellow musicians and even a few family members (myself included) to start developing a lineup and chorus.

-Many members of the chorus were familiar faces from the First 100 – people like Amy Gabba, Emily Bones, Darrin ‘Mista D’ Dumas, Valerie Knox, Dean Glover and others – but there were also a lot of first-time guest performers.
+Many members of the chorus were familiar faces from the First 100 – people like Amy Gabba, Emily Bones, Darren ‘Mista D’ Dumas, Valerie Knox, Dean Glover and others – but there were also a lot of first-time guest performers.

 I was especially excited to see George Stroumboulopoulos (Strombo) join in.
 For anyone unfamiliar with Strombo, he’s a well known Canadian media personality, currently living in L.A., and also a huge punk fan.
 As an interviewer, he’s warm and engaging and always a pleasure to watch.
 In his highly acclaimed ‘House of Strombo’ series, he recorded sessions in his own home featuring conversations and live acoustic performances by legendary artists such as John Prine, Bad Religion’s Brian Gaffin, The Beastie Boys and many others.